Joseph-Louis Lagrange: Berlin

 In 1766, after Euler left Berlin for Saint Petersburg, Frederick himself wrote to Lagrange expressing the wish of "the greatest king in Europe" to have "the greatest mathematician in Europe" resident at his court.
 Lagrange was finally persuaded.
 He spent the next twenty years in Prussia, where he produced a long series of papers published in the Berlin and Turin transactions, and composed his monumental work, the Mécanique analytique.
 In 1767, he married his cousin Vittoria Conti.

 Lagrange was a favourite of the king, who frequently lectured him on the advantages of perfect regularity of life.
 The lesson was accepted, and Lagrange studied his mind and body as though they were machines, and experimented to find the exact amount of work which he could do before exhaustion.
-Every night he set himself a definite task for the next day, and on completing any branch of a subject he wrote a short analysis to see what points in the demonstrations or in the subject-matter were capable of improvement.
+Every night he set himself a definite task for the next day, and on completing any branch of a subject he wrote a short analysis to see what points in the demonstrations or the subject-matter were capable of improvement.
 He carefully planned his papers before writing them, usually without a single erasure or correction.

 Nonetheless, during his years in Berlin, Lagrange's health was rather poor, and that of his wife Vittoria was even worse.
 She died in 1783 after years of illness and Lagrange was very depressed.
 In 1786, Frederick II died, and the climate of Berlin became difficult for Lagrange.